jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 # Iterators

-I hadn't even noticed that Go had adopted any sort of iterator approach, and was very pleasantly surprised to see that iterators have now been integrated much more into Go.
-Iterators are great when there are several intermediate steps that you'd like to apply to the items in some data structure (for instance a slice), or when you want to provide back each of the values in some data structure for users to do something with, or just when you want to stream values back to a user as they become available.
+I hadn't even noticed that Go had adopted a generic approach to iteration, and was very pleasantly surprised to see that custom iterators are now possible in Go.

+Iterators are great when there are several intermediate steps that you'd like to apply to each of the items in some data structure (for instance a slice), or when you want to provide back each of the values in some data structure for users to do something with, or just when you want to stream values back to a user as they become available.

 In Go, you've always been able to iterate over the built-in data structures: